sergio-otero/libstomp/README.md

 1 adapters available:

- * websockets: make connection to Websockets via https://libwebsockets.org
+ * websockets: make connection to Websockets via https://libwebsockets.org (tested with 2.4.0)

 Based on the Javascript implementation of http://www.jmesnil.net/stomp-websocket/doc/